Price from 1399 $

 Day 1: Arrival - The Egyptian Museum & Lunch

 Day 2: Full day Memphis, Saqqara, Giza pyramids & The Sphinx and lunch

-Sakkara Cemetery, which is one of the most important connections we have to the history of ancient Egypt, where you can see, among other things, the pyramid Djoser: the oldest of Egypt's large and most famous pyramids.
+Saqqarra Cemetery, which is one of the most important connections we have to the history of ancient Egypt, where you can see, among other things, the pyramid Djoser: the oldest of Egypt's largest and most famous pyramids.